AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- [Special] Mobius and Elysia Become Besties</p>

 !!! note
-    Updated to 6.2.
+    Updated to 6.3.
 You need JST TM to make this work~

-> Boss to be Chosen: Husk, then Elysia for fastest time, Mobius, Kalpas or Vill-V.
+> Boss to be Chosen: RPC, then Elysia for fastest time, Mobius, Kalpas or Vill-V.

 !!! note
     Literally pick whoever you want to booli the most~